Souzou: Outsider Art from Japan

 The installation of '3 parks with a panoramic view' by Norimitsu Kokubo.

-Projects with specific youth and community groups focussing on simple techniques and low-cost materials, inspired by the exhibition.
+Projects with youth and community groups focussing on simple techniques and low-cost materials, inspired by the exhibition.

 This will be our last major exhibition before